Ruswai: Plot

 After a few days Salman finally visits Sameera.
 He makes it clear he doesn't want to know details on what happened to her and wishes to move forward from this incident.
 With her entire family against her, including Salman, Sameera is forced to stay silent and not file a police complaint.
-Her boss doctor Feroz is disappointed by this decision, and reminds her she is a survivor, not a victim.
-Eventually, Sameera & Warda move out their maternal homes and into their in-law homes.
+Her boss doctor Feroz is disappointed by this decision, and reminds her that she is a survivor, not a victim.
+Eventually, Sameera & Warda move out of their maternal homes and into their in-law homes.
 Sameera struggles with intimacy & suffers from nightmares.
 Salman feels irritated by this as it's a reminder of Sameera's rape, something which he wishes to pretend never happened.
 Salman forces Sameera to leave her job.
 Doctor Feroz refuses to accept her resignation shocked at how timid & quiet she has become.
 Salman disdain towards Sameera doesn't end there, he starts to insult and belittle Sameera & resorts to physical violence when she argues back.
 Salmans parents are aware of this but do little to defend Sameera.
 On one particular day after experiencing a brutal beating from Salman, Sameera is unable to leave her bed.
 Sameera's mother & Rohina come to visit her and are shocked to find her in such a bad state and rush her to the hospital.
 Doctor Feroz treats Sameera and informs her mother she must stay in hospital for a few days.
-When Doctor Feroz leaves Sameerahs mother decides Sameera will not stay in hospital.
+When Doctor Feroz leaves, Sameerahs mother decides Sameera will not stay in hospital.
 Sameera's mother drops her back off at her in law home despite Sameera crying and begging her mother to take her home.
 Hamza is unaware of Sameera's state and is enjoying married life to its fullest with Warda who is now pregnant.
 The stress at home & slipping grades takes its toll on Rohina as she attempts suicide but is found in time by her parents.
 After recovering Sameera comes home to spend a few nights with Rohina.
 She gets a call that Salman's car is being towed.
 Sameera is confused as Salman is away for work and his car should be at the airport.
 Hamza and Sameera rush to identify the car where they see Salman walking out of the hotel with his hand around Pinkie.
 Sameera screams at Salman before leaving with Hamza.
 Later Salman, under threat from his father, comes to make amends with Sameera, but she makes it clear their relationship is over.
 Warda defends her brother's actions causing arguments between her and Hamza.